NeurotechDevelopment/JobQueueSystem/README.md

 ## JobRepositoryService
 The only one interacting with MongoDB.
 Will contain endpoints for storing and reading job information.
-### TODO: Repository service should contain domain logic (so not a pure repository anymore).
-- I want to not allow setting status, if Final or Error status had been already set.
-- I don't want allowing writing status in same case.

 ## Queueing
 RabbitMQ will be used for communications.
 Most likely a docker image https://hub.docker.com/_/rabbitmq/